ascott1/ethical-web-dev/web-apps-privacy-security/04-security.md

 These stringent meters also led participants to include more digits, symbols, and uppercase letters.

-I'm a big fan of the Dropbox library [zxcvbn](https://blogs.dropbox.com/tech/2012/04/zxcvbn-realistic-password-strength-estimation/).
+I'm a big fan of the library [zxcvbn](https://blogs.dropbox.com/tech/2012/04/zxcvbn-realistic-password-strength-estimation/), created by the team at Dropbox.
 The usage of this plugin is reasonably simple, but more importantly it is based on a really sound methodology for determining password strength, which the Dropbox team has helpfully detailed.

 If your organization is interested in password requirements, steering instead towards to require password strength indicators may provide a better experience for users as well as lead to better password security.